NixOS/rfcs/rfcs/0107-version-normalization.md

 - For a labeled snapshot:
-  - `version` should be constituted of the version of the snapshot, as defined by the upstream project, without any alphabetical characters (e.g. "v", "rel") prepending it.
+  - `version` should be constituted of the version of the snapshot, as defined by the program team, without any alphabetical characters (e.g. "v", "rel") prepending it.
-    - Alphabetical characters after the first should be maintained, except optionally those clearly used as separators, in which case they are replaced by dots (emulating a typical semver).
+    - Alphabetical characters following the first numerical character of version (as defined above) should be maintained, except optionally those clearly used as separators, in which case they are replaced by dots (emulating a typical dot-separated version).

 - For an unlabeled snapshot:
   - `version` should be constituted of a concatenation of the elements below in